 Quick and easy ways to Turn your Facebook Posts into Amazing Content on your Blog

-Is the thought of writing regular blog posts more than you think you're schedule can handle?
-You know you should blog but you simply run out of time.
+Is the thought of writing regular blog posts more than you think your schedule can handle?
+You know you should blog, but you simply run out of time.
 Among business owners today, you're not alone.

 Many of our clients can't find more time in their day to add regular blogging to their content marketing plan.
 Instead, we find more and more clients sticking to social media instead of blogging because it's easy to use and already at their fingertips.
 But is social media alone the best way to step into content marketing and attract new customers?

 Many of our clients have asked us, "If social media comes easier, can't I just keep posting to my Facebook business page instead of my blog?"
 Great question and the simple answer is you need both.